sage-code/maj/alphabet.md

 Reading the alphabet is different from other Romantic Languages:

 * Vouls are read like in Latin ISO alphabet,
-* You can add a short "ɨ" sound after consonants like "eo" from "pitgeon",
+* You can add a short `ɨ` sound after consonants like "eo" from "pitgeon",
 * The above rule is active only when a consonant letter is standing alone,
-* In English alphabet you add an open sound "e" after consonants, not like in Maj.
+* In English alphabet you add an open sound "e" after consonants, but in Maj `ɨ`.

 * Sound  `a`  is open  vowel, like `a` in "car",
 * Sound  `y`  is close vowel like `a` follow by `r` in "spare"